 The provision set aside by ATB Tamel S.A., Poland, relates to the claims of all employees.
 It was recognised based on locally applicable legal bases, which changed in the current year with respect to the increase in the legal retirement age to 67 years.
 The original retirement age was 65 years for men and 60 years for women.
 The changes will be completed by the end of 2020 for men and by the end of 2040 for women, whereby the retirement age will be increased by three months each year beginning with 2013.
-Women over the age of 62 who have paid into the pension plan for 35 years and men over the age of 65 who have paid into the pension plan for 40 years have the option of partial retirement.
-Employees opting for partial retirement are entitled to 50% of the normal pension benefits.
+Women over the age of 62 who have paid into the pension plan for 35 years and men over the age of 65 who have paid into the pension plan for 35 years opting for partial retirement are entitled to 50% of the normal pension benefits.
 They are subsequently entitled to an increase in pension benefits beginning with the 67th year of age, but their entitlement cannot be increased to 100% of full pension benefits.